physical-computation/Warp-hardware/README.md

 ## Prerequisites
 We provide the hardware design files in the Eagle CAD format.
 You can use the free version of Eagle for MacOS, Linux, Windows to view the files.
-The design is a 10-layer PCB, and you will need the full version of Eagle to make modifications.
+The design is a 10-layer PCB.
+You will need the full version of Eagle to make modifications.
 [For academics, the full version of Eagle (Eagle Professional) is completely free](https://knowledge.autodesk.com/support/eagle/learn-explore/caas/sfdcarticles/sfdcarticles/Eagle-Education.html).
 For non-university hobbyists, Eagle is relatively inexpensive and can also be purchased on a month-at-a-time subscription.

-We also provide the hardware design files as Gerbers, and you can use any of the numerous free Gerber viewers to view the design.
+We also provide the hardware design files as Gerbers.
+You can use any of the numerous free Gerber viewers to view the design.

 ## Getting boards manufactured